sghumra/Website-Assignment-2/README.md

 ![Prototype of aboutus-mobile](/Users/suhaylghumra/Desktop/Final Year Uni/Front-end Web Development/HTML/Assignment/Front-End/Design + Wireframes/Prototypes/Screen Shot 2017-12-26 at 19.44.09.png)

 The website created is a movie review website thats layout and theme took inspiration from IMDB, following a yellow-black colour theme and similar layout.
-The issues that I had encountered had included trying to implement the '.active' feature in the CSS for the navigation bar, this feature was meant to be there for the purpose of the user knowing what page they are currently on.
-Also, when I had called in a Google Maps API, and had ran that page (about us) through the HTML validator, it had shown 1 error, this was to put all design attributes into the CSS rather than in the iFrame in the HTML document.
+The issues that had been encountered had included trying to implement the '.active' feature in the CSS for the navigation bar, this feature was meant to be there for the purpose of the user knowing what page they are currently on.
+Also, when a Google Maps API had been called in, and had ran that page (about us) through the HTML validator, it had shown 1 error, this was to put all design attributes into the CSS rather than in the iFrame in the HTML document.

-In terms of accessibility, I had used 'alt' tags, this is because if the respective image did have any issues with loading then the description of the alt tag will show and also kept good contrast between background, images, and text.
+In terms of accessibility, 'alt' tags were used, this is because if the respective image did have any issues with loading then the description of the alt tag will show and also kept good contrast between background, images, and text.

 All pages and stylesheets were manually inputted into the relevant validation website by W3C, this was done for CSS and HTML.